yuwenyouhaoran/Pharo_test/test2_pharoDOC/README.md

 Test Steps:

-Create a new instance of PharoDocGenerator
+1.Create a new instance of PharoDocGenerator
-Set the package to YourPackage using RPackage organizer Generate the documentation
+2.Set the package to YourPackage using RPackage organizer
+3.Generate the documentation
-Verify the generated output
+4.Verify the generated output

 ```smalltalk
 generator := PharoDocGenerator new.